-- 15. The value of the award is set at a maximum of £50,000.
-Funding can be used to support: - a. research/clerical assistance; - b. research expenses and consumables; - c. travel and subsistence; - d. networking, meeting and conference costs. - 16.
-Awards are not funded on a full economic costs basis, with contributions to overheads an ineligible cost. - 17.
-The following items are not eligible for funding: - a. computer hardware including laptops, electronic notebooks, digital cameras, etc; - b. books and other permanent resources; - c. the preparation of camera-ready copy, copy-editing, proof-reading, indexing, nor any other editorial task; - d. subventions for direct production costs (printing, binding, distribution, marketing, etc); - e. costs of publication in electronic media;
+- 16. The value of the award is set at a maximum of £50,000.
+Funding can be used to support: - a. research/clerical assistance (postdoctoral or equivalent); - b. research expenses and consumables; - c. travel and subsistence; - d. networking, meeting and conference costs. - 17.
+Awards are not funded on a full economic costs basis, with contributions to overheads an ineligible cost. - 18.
+The following items are not eligible for funding: - a. computer hardware including laptops, electronic notebooks, digital cameras, etc; - b. books and other permanent resources; - c. the preparation of camera-ready copy, copy-editing, proof-reading, indexing, nor any other editorial task; - d. subventions for direct production costs (printing, binding, distribution, marketing, etc); - e. costs of publication in electronic media; - f. payment to the principal researcher(s) in lieu of salary, or for personal maintenance at home; - g. replacement teaching costs;

-- f. payment to the principal researcher(s) in lieu of salary, or for personal maintenance at home; - g. replacement teaching costs; - h. travel and maintenance expenses for purposes such as lecture tours or to write up the results of research. - 18.
+- h. travel and maintenance expenses for purposes such as lecture tours or to write up the results of research. - 19.
 Awards will be paid in full on acceptance of the award.
-Payment will be made to the UK host institution where the lead applicant is based.
+All payments will be made to the employing institution of the PI, and not to the individual researchers involved.
+Institutions must be officially recognised by the British Academy prior to an application being submitted.